-Ms. Yunjin has collaborated with composer Arlene Elizabeth Sierra, culminating in a performance of her composition Hearing Things in a guest lecture recital.
-Ms. Yunjin has performed in master classes with Maestro Gildo DiNunzio from Metropolitan Opera, Martina Arroyo, Kevin Kennedy, Peter Mark, Wieland Mueller, Sharon Chirstman, Rick Chirstman, and Fabiana Bravo.
+Ms. K has collaborated with composer Arlene Elizabeth Sierra, culminating in a performance of her composition Hearing Things in a guest lecture recital.
+Additional master class performances include Martina Arroyo, Kevin Kennedy, Peter Mark, Wieland Mueller, Sharon Chirstman, Rick Chirstman, and Fabiana Bravo.
 She also has served as Music Director and Collaborative Pianist in organizations including Opera Scenes and Music Theater Class at James Madison University, Rochester Association of Performing Arts and Pittsford Central School District.
 Currently, Ms. Kim is serving as Music Department Chair and Teaching Artist at Rochester Association of Performing Arts in Kodak Theatre and the Music Director at Spiritus Christi.
 Ms. K holds a Master’s degree in vocal performance and literature from the Eastman School of Music and a Bachelor’s degree from James Madison University.
-Ms. Yunjin currently resides in Rochester, NY where she regularly performs and teaches throughout central New York.
+Ms. K currently resides in Rochester, NY where she regularly performs and teaches throughout central New York.

 *** Lesson Details ***